 I have given guest lectures at the LSE, Université de la Sorbonne Nouvelle Paris 3, the University of Edinburgh, Loughborough University, Regent’s University, London and the University of Miami.

-In April 2017 I took part in a panel discussion marking the publication of my new book, Public Opinion, Legitimacy and Tony Blair’s War in Iraq.
+In April 2017 I took part in a panel discussion marking the publication of my new book, Public Opinion, Legitimacy and Tony Blair’s War in Iraq alongside Professors Toby Dodge, Sir Lawrence Freedman and Juliet Kaarbo.

-In November 2015 I took part in a panel discussion on Jeremy Corbyn’s foreign policy alongside Professor Mary Kaldor, Professor Toby Dodge and the journalist Peter Oborne.
+In November 2015 I took part in a panel discussion on Jeremy Corbyn’s foreign policy alongside Professors Mary Kaldor and Toby Dodge, and the journalist Peter Oborne.

 I also gave a guest presentation on the grand strategy of the United Kingdom at the LSE IR Department’s annual away weekend at Cumberland Lodge in November 2014, and participated in a roundtable discussion on 21st century warfare at the 2015 weekend.